cnoe-io/website/blog/2023-11-21-argo-cd-application-scalability-2/index.md

 ![alt_text](images/image19.png "image_tooltip")

 To summarize, during the test, we immediately observed ~52% reduction (from 61.5 mins to 29.5 mins) as we increased QPS & Burst Rate from default values to 100 & 200 respectively.
 This also correlated with corresponding increase in no. of Goroutines processing application synchronization requests.
 The benefit from increasing values of these parameters started providing diminishing returns with subsequent runs.
 Beyond QPS & Burst rate of 150 & 300 respectively, there wasn’t measurable improvement observed.
-This again correlated with no. of Goroutines actively processing sync requests.
+This again correlated with number of Goroutines actively processing sync requests.

 ** Observation 2 - Impact on central Amazon EKS cluster control plane hosting Argo CD Server **